RedditRecs

 Reddit Icon

-FlintHillsSky • about 1 month ago
+FlintHillsSky • 3 months ago

 We checked some of the hotels that we stayed at and ask housekeeping what vacuum they were given.
 Based on that, we got the Oreck XL Commercial.
 We figured that they went through a lot of vacuums and probably got ones that were reliable.
 It was not expensive.
 It looks very utilitarian but isn’t heavy.
 It uses replaceable filter bags instead of weird containers requiring manual cleaning.
 It’s worked well for us for at least 10 years with no problems.